8 SEO keyword research and targeting strategies to supercharge growth

 But you can also use it to see the keywords users searched to find specific pages on your site.
 From “Performance” > “Queries,” you can see the terms for which you appear in search results across your entire website — some of which you may not even be targeting on purpose or super optimized for.
 Use this list to optimize your content for keywords your target audience is already searching for, and as a jumping off point for other “shoulder keywords.”

-The “Queries” view in Google Search Console shows the top searches for a website that tracks state attorneys general elections.
+This “Queries” view in Google Search Console shows the top searches for a blog article page about omnichannel marketing.

-Forums and websites frequented by your target audience are ripe with queries — your users are asking the same exact questions in these places that they’re typing into the search bar.
-Read the threads and then create optimized content that answers these questions on your website.
+Forums and websites frequented by your target audience are ripe with queries — your users are asking the same exact questions in these places as the ones that they’re typing into browser-based search.
+Read the threads and then create optimized content that answers similar questions on your website.

-r/WeightedBlankets leads to real questions consumers are asking about weighted blankets, as well as a list of related communities to continue expanding your keyword search.
+Quora results answer real questions people are asking, such as the example here about weighted blankets, and list related queries to continue expanding your keyword search.

 7. Scour social media for SEO research

-Search and social may not have the most direct relationship, but at Modus we mine social media for invaluable search ideas and insights, and vice versa.
+Both search and social are critical channels for brand discovery.
+At Modus, we mine social media for invaluable search ideas and insights, and vice versa.
 Some ways you can use social media for keyword research include:

-• Join Facebook and Slack groups to gain a deeper understanding of your target audience and see the exact questions they’re asking their own community.
+• Join Facebook, Linkedin, and Slack groups to gain a deeper understanding of your target audience and see the exact questions they’re asking their own community.

-• Use Facebook Ad Targeting Options to dig deeper into the demographics of your target audience…
+• Use Facebook and Linkedin Ad Targeting Options to dig deeper into the demographics of your target audience.

 • And to find new and supplemental audiences — and thus, uncover new needs and queries to target.

-• Search for Instagram hashtags and Trending Topics on Twitter, and then look at the related hashtags and topics for new ideas.
+• Search for hashtags and trending topics on Instagram, TikTok, and Twitter, and then look at the related hashtags and topics for new ideas.

 • Pay attention to the suggested search on Pinterest.

-Suggested searches for “weighted blanket” on Pinterest show an interest in weighted blankets “benefits,” “for kids,” and “weight chart” — all of which are potential keywords to continue researching and solid content ideas.
+Suggested searches for “weighted blankets” on Pinterest include “DIY,” “crochet,” and “washing your” — all of which are potential keywords to continue researching and solid content ideas.

 8. Mine your Help Desk for actual customer insights

-The best place to uncover the questions and needs of your actual customer base is to talk to your customer service teams and sift through support tickets.
+The best place to uncover the questions and needs of your actual customer base?
+Go to the source.
+Talk to your customer service teams and sift through support tickets.
 Identify the most popular issues and queries, and then create content around them.
 No doubt, the same questions your current customers have are right in line with what your prospective customers are searching for online.

 Customer service team

 Looking to supercharge your SEO?
-Connect with Modus to learn how our in-house SEO & Content Team can help your B2B, B2C or D2C business grow through SEO.
+Connect with Modus to learn how our in-house SEO, integrated marketing, and content teams can help your B2B, B2C, or D2C business grow through SEO.

 More Ideas & Insights